Attorney Registration Number: 2917649

-I am an experienced commercial contracts attorney with expertise in drafting and negotiating commercial contracts and IP licenses.
-During my career, I’ve represented major corporate clients including Amazon, Marvel, and MetLife, as well as independent entertainment professionals and technology entrepreneurs.
+I’m an experienced commercial contracts attorney with expertise in commercial contracts, entertainment law, and intellectual property (IP) licenses.
+During my career, I’ve represented major corporate clients including Amazon, Marvel, and MetLife, as well as independent entertainment professionals and independent publishers.

-I started out in the Technology Procurement Division of MetLife where I drafted and negotiated enterprise licenses, NDA, SOW, MSA, and consulting agreements.
+I started out at MetLife where I drafted and negotiated enterprise licenses, NDA, SOW, MSA, and consulting agreements.
 MetLife provided me with a solid professional foundation, but all the contracts I worked on related to Y2K hysteria, so I have no idea if the company ever needed any of the projects I worked on.

 Central Park Media gave me my first real taste of entertainment law.
-As GC of a startup media company, I acted as the sole owner of all drafting and negotiating of international IP licenses, WFH agreements and SoW associated with anime and manga production.
+As general counsel of a startup publishing company, I acted as the sole owner of all drafting and negotiating of international IP licenses, work for hire agreements and statements of work associated with anime and manga production.
 Our catalog included everything from the painfully tragic Grave of the Fireflies to the infamous Legend of the Overfiend and everything in between.

 If you need a free legal consultation for your comic book, publishing or entertainment project, please use my contact form